 Hello!
-We are always seeking useful information for other roadway users like you!
-Please feel welcome to contribute, with a link, or content (attribution, no renumeration), PLEASE feel welcome to share your wisdom!
+We are always seeking useful information for other, 3rd party, roadway users/writers like you!
+Please feel welcome to contribute, with a link, or content (attribution only, no renumeration), PLEASE feel welcome to share your wisdom!

 It is with great sadness when officers report to families about an accident.
 At the meeting they describe how their family member was discovered alongside a roadway, with life threatening injuries, or worse.
 Naturally, “why” questions come immediately to mind; for many I have both an answer and solution to avoid such injuries.